Professional Development leading to Advanced Teacher Status (ATS): Terms and Conditions.

 21. The submission deadline is different for each cohort and is determined by the date the portfolio is issued.
 Exact dates will be sent to the participant upon registration and can be found both in the portfolio and on the SET website.

-22. To submit their portfolio, participants will need to have fully completed all sections of their portfolio, obtained a supporter statement, paid the full fee and shared their portfolio with SET via the ePortfolio platform.
+22. To submit their portfolio, participants will need to have fully completed all sections of their portfolio, obtained a supporting statement, paid the full fee and shared their portfolio with SET via the ePortfolio platform.
 All participants must also be active members of SET to access their portfolios and to submit and receive their results.

 23. It is the participant’s responsibility to ensure they have provided all the evidence required to achieve ATS status.
-Portfolios are not monitored by SET for the duration of the programme, and participants should utilise their supporters for support during the process.
+Portfolios are not monitored by SET for the duration of the programme, and participants should utilise their mentors for support during the process.

 24. If the participant is unable to meet the submission deadline, point 25 of these terms and conditions applies.